noobie7/CodeBank/README.md

 # Codes
 * Remote Repo For CP.
-* Almost all the contest direcotories are indexed same as their contest id no./name on their respective platforms.
+* Almost all the contest directories are indexed same as their contest id no./name on their respective platforms.
 * [Codeforces Profile](https://codeforces.com/profile/Fireswan)
 * [AtCoder Profile(On kenkoooo visualizer)](https://kenkoooo.com/atcoder/#/table/fireswan)
 * [CodeChef Profile](https://www.codechef.com/users/fireswan)